Termindiego25/terminsuite/apps/traefik/README.md

 ## 🧭 Overview

-Traefik is the **reverse proxy and entrypoint gateway** for TerminSuite.
+**Traefik** acts as the **reverse proxy and secure entrypoint gateway** for TerminSuite.
-It securely routes all incoming connections (proxied through **Cloudflared**) to the corresponding internal services running in Docker containers.
+It handles incoming connections (proxied through **Cloudflared**) and routes them to internal or remote Dockerized services across the TerminSuite network.

 This configuration:

-* Uses **Cloudflare DNS-01 challenge** for automatic SSL certificate issuance.
+* Uses the **Cloudflare DNS-01 challenge** for automatic SSL/TLS certificate management.
-* Includes **strict TLS policies** and **security headers**.
+* Applies **strict TLS policies** and **security headers** for enhanced protection.
-* Integrates with the Docker socket to dynamically detect services.
+* Dynamically detects Docker containers through the Docker socket.
+* Optionally connects to remote services via preconfigured SSH tunnels (defined in `/conf/sites/`).

 ---